aajanki/ts2workflows/language_reference.md

 ): void
 ```

-The `parallel` function executes code blocks in parallel (using [parallel step](https://cloud.google.com/workflows/docs/reference/syntax/parallel-steps)).
+The `parallel` function executes code blocks in parallel using a [parallel step](https://cloud.google.com/workflows/docs/reference/syntax/parallel-steps).
 See the previous sections covering parallel branches and iteration.

 ### retry_policy()